 III.
 Department Heads and School Directors

-Department heads and school directors receive a one month summer appointment for administrative work and, at their option, a one month summer teaching appointment.
-Each of these appointments is compensated as regular base pay at one-ninth (1/9) of the individual's academic year salary.
+Department heads and school directors may receive a one month summer appointment for administrative work and, at their option, a one month summer teaching appointment.
+Each of these appointments is compensated as regular base pay at one-ninth (1/9) of the individual’s academic year appointment salary.
 In addition, department heads may receive one additional month of summer appointment for research or other assigned duties.
-Special compensation during any period of appointment is limited to 20% of regular base pay for that period.
-Work justifying special compensation payments for department heads and directors must be approved by the individual's dean and the Executive Vice President and Provost or Provost's designee.
-In no case may a department head or school director receive more than twelve months of base pay.
+Special compensation is limited to 25% of regular appointment salary per fiscal year.
+Work justifying special compensation payments for department heads and directors must be approved by the individual's dean and the Executive Vice President and Provost or designee.

 IV.
 Non-Hourly Staff With Twelve (12) Month Appointments

-Staff members with less than a forty (40) hour workweek generally must first have their weekly work schedule and compensation adjusted to reflect their work up to a maximum of forty (40) hours before becoming eligible to earn special compensation.
-Staff members with full-time twelve month appointments are limited to special compensation equal to 20% of their base pay unless the assignment involves work which would normally be compensated at a higher rate than their current position.
-In such a case, the assignment should represent no more than a 20% addition to their current workload.
+Staff members with less than a forty (40) hour workweek generally must first have their weekly work schedule and compensation adjusted to reflect their work up to a maximum of forty (40) hours before becoming eligible to earn special compensation, unless the additional work is less than thirty (30) days in duration.
+Staff members with full-time twelve month appointments are limited to special compensation equal to 25% of their appointment salary per fiscal year unless the assignment involves work which would normally be compensated at a higher rate than their current position.
+In such a case, the assignment should represent no more than a 25% addition to their current workload.

 Full-time staff members for whom teaching is not a regular part of job duties may have a second appointment teaching no more than one (1) course per academic semester or summer term.
-Teaching, generally, should be scheduled for periods outside of the staff member's regular work hours.
+Generally, teaching should be scheduled for periods outside of the staff member’s regular work hours.
 In unusual circumstances a staff member may be allowed to teach his or her allowed course during the normal working day.
-The request to teach the course for additional pay during the staff member's regular work hours must be accompanied by a justification of why such teaching assignment is necessary and beneficial to the University and include a plan for making up the regular work hours on a weekly basis.
-The individual's supervisor must certify that the plan will not disrupt delivery of regular work duties or services to other members of the University.
-The plan must then be approved by the division vice president.
+The request to teach the course for additional pay during the staff member’s regular work hours must be accompanied by a justification of why such teaching assignment is necessary and beneficial to the University and include a plan for making up the regular work hours on a weekly basis.
+The individual’s supervisor must certify that the plan will not disrupt delivery of regular work duties or services to other members of the University.
+The plan must then be approved by the supervisor, director, department head, dean (if applicable), and division vice president or designee for which the work will be completed.
+Compensation for teaching courses is applied towards the 25% fiscal year limit for special compensation.

 V. Non-Hourly Staff With Appointments Less Than 12 Months

-Staff members with a forty (40) hour workweek schedule with nine (9), ten (10) or eleven (11) month appointments who perform additional work during their normal appointment period as defined by this policy are limited to special compensation in the amount of 20% of their appointment salary unless the assignment involves work which would normally be compensated at a higher rate than their current position.
-In such a case, the assignment should represent no more than a 20% addition to their current workload
+Staff members with a forty (40) hour workweek schedule with nine (9), ten (10) or eleven (11) month appointments who perform additional work during their normal appointment period as defined by this policy are limited to special compensation in the amount of 25% of their appointment salary per fiscal year unless the assignment involves work which would normally be compensated at a higher rate than their current position.
+In such a case, the assignment should represent no more than a 25% addition to their current workload.

 If the staff member’s weekly schedule is less than forty (40) hours, the weekly work schedule generally must first be adjusted to reflect their work up to a maximum of forty (40) hours before earning special compensation.

-Payment for summer effort of staff members with less than a twelve (12) month appointment is not considered special compensation, but should be paid instead as a summer appointment.
+Payment for summer effort of staff members with less than a twelve (12) month appointment is generally not considered special compensation, but should be paid instead as a summer appointment, unless the work is less than five (5) days in a calendar month.
 Compensation for such additional appointments should be commensurate with their normal monthly salary unless the work being performed is normally compensated at a higher or lower rate.

 Refer to Section B. IV. above for information on payment for teaching when this is not a regular part of the job duties.

-Work justifying special compensation payments must be approved by the individual's supervisor(s) and the division vice president.
+Work justifying special compensation payments must be approved by the individual’s supervisor, director, department head, dean (if applicable) and the division vice president or designee.

 VI.
 Employees Paid on an Hourly Basis

 This policy generally does not apply to employees paid on an hourly basis because they receive overtime pay or compensatory time off for additional work performed.
-Individual requests for special compensation for hourly employees will be reviewed on a case-by-case basis, and require supervisory and division vice president approval.
+Individual requests for special compensation for hourly employees will be reviewed on a case-by-case basis, and require supervisor, director, department head, dean (if applicable) and division vice president or designee approval.

 Refer to Section B. IV. above for information on payment for teaching when this is not a regular part of the job duties.